kameliashaharova/PhotoShare/README.md

-### Photo Share application that I created implementing both frontend and backend.
+### A photo management website that will allow users to post images, login/register an account, and view individual photos.
+I implemented both frontend and backend for this Web App.

 #### Technologies Used:
 Software Stack:
 - NodeJS
 - Express JS
 - MySQL
--

 Frontend Framework:
 - Handlebars